 –Guardians of Rescue believe that heroes deserve heroes.
-Your sponsorship of $100 will go toward helping one of our rescued dogs become a trained service companion for a veteran in need.
+Any donation is truly appreciated and helps our veterans program.
+A sponsorship of just $50 will go toward helping one of our rescued dogs become a trained service companion for a veteran in need.
 You will receive a certificate with the name and picture of the dog that you will be helping to save, train, feed, house, transport and become a life partner!

 To suitably match pets, often left behind from war torn areas or US kill shelters by pairing them with military veterans suffering from the emotional effects of war such as PTSD who seek the therapeutic and unconditional love only a companion animal can bring.